sheltermanager/asm3/src/static/pages/manual/_sources/csvimportfields.rst.txt

     Y/N to indicate whether this animal is a owned by a member of the public and not a shelter animal ANIMALNOTFORADOPTION
     Y/N to indicate whether this animal is not available for adoption (Y is not available).
+ANIMALTRANSFER
+    Y/N to indicate whether this animal as transferred in.
+If set to Y, the ORIGINALOWNER fields will be used in the "Transferred From" field.
 ANIMALFLAGS
     A comma separated list of animal flags, including builtins courtesy, crueltycase, notforadoption, notforregistration, nonshelter, quarantine